Optional Practical Training (OPT)

 - A letter from your employer confirming your OPT status and stating the purpose of your travel.

-Note: If you do not possess a current, valid visa at the time of travel, you may encounter difficulty obtaining a new visa for re-entry to the US.
-OIP cannot guarantee re-entry to the US while on OPT.
+Note: If you do not possess a current, valid visa at the time of travel, you must apply for a new F-1 visa for re-entry to the US.
+OIP cannot guarantee re-entry to the USA while on OPT.

 WHO QUALIFIES FOR OPT EXTENSION?

-For specific criteria and processing information, please visit the USCIS website: Questions and Answers: Extension of Optional Practical Training Program for Qualified Students.
+For specific criteria and processing information, please visit the USCIS website.

 Extension applications are accepted only for students currently working on OPT, not from students who are initially applying for post-completion OPT.